Play It Again, Brian: Cultural references

 The episode featured various references to the general culture.
 The title refers to Woody Allen's play-turned-movie Play It Again, Sam, and the episode contains multiple references to the film.
 The song "As Time Goes By", which was featured heavily in Allen's film, can be heard in the episode sung by Seth MacFarlane.
 Cleveland is shown to have gone on tour with Black Box.
 Peter said that he was watching the sitcom Three's Company before he soiled himself while laughing.
 We can hear Stewie playing Scattergories with Herbert.
 Brian considers renting the film Vanilla Sky.
 Lois and Brian watch the movie Roman Holiday.
-Nathan Lane stops the fight between Peter and Brian.
+Peter tells Lois that he wound up engaged to Nathan Lane at the hotel bar while the two were drunk; Lane later appears to break up the fight between Peter and Brian.
 Peter sings "Spirit of Massachusetts", a jingle composed for the Massachusetts state bicentennial marketing campaign in 1987, at the end of the episode.
 Stewie references the Grateful Dead in this episode.
 Brian admitted to mostly plagiarizing Summer of '42 for his essay.